Horseback Riders Embark on a Journey to Well-Being

 This has raised awareness of the living conditions of people in certain countries:

 “When you go to the Atlas Mountains, it really puts a lot of things into perspective.
-Hats off to the people who live there—it’s beautiful, it’s magnificent, but it’s a harsh environment.”
+I have to tip my hat to the people who live there—it’s beautiful, it’s magnificent, but it’s a harsh environment.”

 (Alain)

-Equestrian tourism is an activity that allows people to discover a horse culture, another community, or a different breed of horse.
-It offers the opportunity to learn about their way of life, their riding style, and, more broadly, as Fabienne put it, “their means of survival” (Fabienne).
+Equestrian tourism is an activity that allows people to discover an equestrian culture, another community, or another breed of horse.
+It offers an opportunity to learn about their way of life, their riding style, and, more broadly, as Fabienne put it, “their means of survival” (Fabienne).
 The overall consensus from most of these interviews on the subject is that, for traditional equestrian cultures, equestrian tourism will be the activity that enables discovery:

 "You really have to immerse yourself in the culture to truly understand it."